Skip to main content

 "Basic",

-async ({ input, setOutput, test }) => {
+async ({ inputs, setOutput, test }) => {

 await test("create release payload", async () => {

-setOutput("release", {
+setOutput("RELEASE", {

 generatedAt: new Date().toISOString(),